netgen-layouts/layouts-docs/upgrades/upgrade_080_090.rst

   are now marked as private in service container.
 Remove usage of those services in your code.

+* Most of the internal ``protected`` dependencies and methods were made ``private``.
+Rather than extending internal classes, you need to use other patterns when changing built in behaviour.

 * Layout type, block type and block definition icons are introduced in configuration.
 If you previously defined custom icons through custom CSS, you need to move the path of the icon to configuration: